manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 - in JSON, `mode` or `filter_mode` overrides the top-level `facet_filter_mode` for one aggregation
 - `status=selected` is currently derived from explicit value filters such as `=` and `IN` on the facet field.
 - unsupported same-field filters such as ranges do not currently mark buckets as `selected`.
-- In V1, facet-local filter scope supports conjunction-only attribute filters.
+- facet-local filter scope supports conjunction-only attribute filters.
 Complex boolean filter trees are not rewritten per facet.

 <!-- end -->